steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

 type: post
 ---

-I want to think more clearly about programming language safety.
+I think the time has come for a standard programming language safety score.
+I want to use this model to help show that the concept of safety is much more nuanced than a binary bit of "has strong-static types".
+There are many languages now that could benefit from adding a richer set of safe-by-default functions.

 When someone says "programming language safety", it typically invokes for me thoughts of unit tests, long build times, and red squiggles in an IDE.
-But, when developing, there are so many times when I am bitten by something that somehow the compiler just didn't catch.
-This got me thinking, clearly languages are not already perfectly safe, what would be a way to consider how safe they are in relation to a standard measure?
+But, in day-to-day development, there are so many times when I am bitten by something that somehow the compiler just didn't catch.
+This got me thinking how if languages are not already perfectly safe, what would be a way to consider how safe they are in relation to a standard measure?

-I put together this scoring model to get a sense of how safe a language is at the primitive level, and if it isn't safe by default, how easy it is to make it safe manually.
+I put together this scoring model to get a sense of how safe a language is at the primitive level, and if it isn't safe by default, how much it costs to manually make it safe.
+Since all abstractions eventually result in a series of primitive operations, I decided that focusing only on primitives would still be a valuable (if incomplete) data point.
+While any good library will handle these primitive checks and present the consumer with a well-designed abstraction, in the end, the consumer is still left wiring libraries together, building their own primitive abstractions for integration.
+Since it would be impossible to measure the quality of abstractions in all libraries for a language, that seemed entirely out of scope for what could ever be modeled.

+By focusing on only the primitive operations of making and calling functions, naming data, working with sequences, and dealing with language primitive data types, I slimmed down the large range of possible error vectors to a small handful.
+While in some languages it is common to use user-defined classes to wrap around a set of primitives, those classes are still doing the same primitive work, just hidden behind a user-created abstraction.
+The more ways it is possible to make a "mistake" with a primitive, the more difficult it is to build good abstractions.

+    This model is not about language "power".

+This model is not about ranking the "power", "expressiveness", or "abstract-ability" of a language.
+In any language that supports abstractions (functions, classes, modules, naming data), I am convinced it is possible to do almost anything, given enough code.
+This model is only about the costs to prevent unexpected "confusion" between the programmer and the machine at the primitive level.

-Rather than focus on what is _possible_ with a language, I will instead suggest we focus on what is typically idiomatic.
+Rather than focus on what is _possible_ with a language, I will instead focus on what is typically idiomatic to that community.
 For example, if it is possible to achieve a level of safety in a language but by doing something uncommon, that should not be counted.

     This is not about "whose language is better".